erikvader/dotfiles/README.md

-# My-Emacs
+# My dotfiles
-My Emacs configuration
+Configuration files for everything important on linux computers.